 While it’s nice to be able to use a smartphone app for your remote control, you won’t have tactile feedback, as you would with a traditional remote.
 And running the remote through a smartphone app and Wi-Fi will cause slower responses than using a traditional remote with IR.

-Why We Like It: We live in a smartphone centric world.
-So what better way to always have control of your home and your home theater's controls.
+#2 Logitech Harmony Hub – Honorable Mention/Best Universal Remote App for iPhoneWHY WE LIKE IT: We live in a smartphone centric world.
+So what better way to always have control of your home and your home theater’s controls.
 And there is no remote to fight over or lose, or charge.

 While techinically this isn’t a remote control per se, the Harmony HUB with smartphone app can most certainly fill the void.
 The app will never be as fast as a physical remote, so keep that in mind.